 Seasonal Appointment means an appointment where an employee works a certain regular season or period of the year performing some work or activity limited to that season or period of the year.
 This rule does not apply to “summer only” maintenance employees including student help.

 Suspension means the relieving of an employee from duty without pay, as a disciplinary measure aimed at improving the employee's conduct.
+Marc update definition of suspension

 Temporary Appointment means an appointment for a limited period, fixed by the appointing authority not to exceed one hundred twenty (120) days.
 A temporary appointment may exceed one hundred twenty (120) days if made necessary due to sickness, disability, or other approved leave of absence of a regular employee, provided such appointment may not exceed the period of such absence.